 Can child support be ordered if the parents were never married in Idaho?

-Yes, absolutely, Idaho courts can order child support regardless of the parents’ marital status.
+Yes, absolutely.
+Idaho courts can order child support regardless of the parents’ marital status.
 The one difference is that before entering a support order, the court must establish legal parentage through acknowledgment or a paternity determination.
+Our Caldwell child support attorney team handles these cases regularly.

 Contact Our Caldwell Child Support Lawyer Today

 At Foley Freeman, PLLC, our Caldwell child support attorney is a solutions-focused advocate for parents.
-Are you navigating a child support case?
+Are you going through a child support case?
 We are here as a family law resource that you can count on.
-Contact us today to set up your fully private initial appointment.
+Contact us today to set up your fully private first consultation.
 We handle child support cases in Caldwell, Canyon County, and communities beyond.